|Nation||United States of America (USA)|

-|Launch Site||Vandenberg Air Force Base, California, USA|
+|Launch Site||Vandenberg Air Force Base, Calif. / SLC-4W|

 Jan.
 25, 1994: Launch

 Feb.
-19, 1994: Lunar Orbit Insertion
+19, 1994: Entered lunar orbit

-May 3, 1994: Departure for Asteroid
+May 3, 1994: Departure for asteroid

-The spacecraft, also known as the Deep Space Program Science Experiment (DSPSE), the spacecraft was designed and built to demonstrate a set of lightweight technologies, such as small imaging sensors, for future low-cost missions to be flown by the Department of Defense.
+The spacecraft, also known as the Deep Space Program Science Experiment (DSPSE), was designed and built to demonstrate a set of lightweight technologies such as small-imaging sensors and lightweight gallium arsenide solar panels for future low-cost missions flown by the Department of Defense.

-However, due to a computer problem at 14:39 UT on 7 May that caused a thruster to fire and use up all propellant, the spacecraft was put into an uncontrollable tumble at about 80 rpm with no spin control.
+However, due to a computer problem at 14:39 UT May 7, 1994, that caused a thruster to fire and use up all propellant, the spacecraft was put in an uncontrollable tumble at about 80 rpms with no spin control.
 Controllers were forced to cancel the asteroid flyby and return the vehicle to the vicinity of Earth.